-We support the application of Stewardship Codes in markets where we operate.
-Where applicable, we have We maintain an engagement log relating to engagement conducted on material ESG issues in our directly-held portfolios.
+We maintain an engagement log relating to engagement conducted on material ESG issues in our directly-held portfolios.
 A summary of which will be made public on an annual basis.
 This reporting will include select case studies which demonstrate our process in action and how we execute our fiduciary duty.